-I2C, SPI, UART (aka Serial) and CANBUS (in particular UAVCAN) protocols are supported.
+I2C, SPI, UART (aka Serial) and CANBUS (in particular UAVCAN/DRoneCAN) protocols are supported.
 If you plan to write a new driver, you will likely need to refer to the sensor’s datasheet in order to determine which protocol it uses.
 Alternatively, you could utilize an intermediary node to move the necessary data back to the autopilot.

 one master, many slaves possible